Award-winning journalist, author and filmmaker

 Ms. Cockburn has written three books and co-authored two more on foreign affairs among them Looking for Trouble, on her coverage of “six wars and a revolution”, including the war in Central America, the anti Duvalier revolution in Haiti, the wars in Afghanistan, Somalia, Iraq (both Gulf Wars) and the guerrilla and drug wars in Colombia.
 Her latest book (2013) is the political thriller Baghdad Solitaire, set in Baghdad in the fall of 2003.

-She is a member of the Cosmos Club in Washington, the Explorers Club in New York and is a founding member of the Frontline Club in London.
-She serves on the boards of the Piedmont Environmental Council in Warrenton, the Krebser Fund in Rappahannock, the Pen Faulkner Foundation and the Fund for Constitutional Government.
+She is a member of the Cosmos Club in Washington, the Explorers Club in New York, and is a founding member of the Frontline Club in London.
+She has served on the boards of the Piedmont Environmental Council in Virginia, the Krebser Fund in Rappahannock, the Washington Ballet, the Pen Faulkner Foundation and the Fund for Constitutional Government.
 This year she joined the board of the Albert Schweitzer Hospital in Haiti.
 (H.A.S.)

 Leslie is a skier, sailor and hiker.
 She raises Red Devon cattle (George Washington’s favorite) for grass-fed beef and produces organic hay.
 She has created an ornamental garden dedicated to butterflies and bees.